Distribution systems are different from transmission systems in a number of respects, such

 The methods explained in the previous three subsections are applicable to radial networks without loops and PV buses.
 These methods can be used to solve the power flow problem in weakly meshed networks if a compensation procedure based on Thevenin equivalent impedance matrix is added [15, 16].
 In [17] a voltage correction procedure is added to the process.

-A loop impedance matrix is formed for the loops made by the fictitious links and it has the following properties
+A loop impedance matrix is formed for the loops made by the fictitious links and it

 As an illustration, in Figure 4-1 there a two PV generators at buses 5 and 7.
 The fictitious links and loops orientation are drawn in red.
 The Thevenin matrix for this case is